morungos/morungos.github.io/_posts/2024-07-05-how-to-test-your-kitten.md

 </figure>

-We have developed quite a few tools for dealing with complex and unpredictable systems, especially in cybernetics (Ashby, 1957).
-You might think that cybernetics doesn't really apply to kittens, but it was certainly intended to.
-Weiner's concept was "the science of control and communication, in the animal and the machine”.
+We have developed quite a few tools for dealing with complex and unpredictable systems, especially in cybernetics (Weiner, 1948; Ashby, 1957).
+You might think that cybernetics doesn't work well as a theory of kittens, but it was certainly intended to.
+Weiner's (1948) concept was "the science of control and communication, in the animal and the machine”.
 In effect, with cybernetics, we have graduated from seeing things like toasters -- and kittens for that matter -- as things that have *behaviour*.
 It is not what they are made of that matters, it is what they do.

-One of the strategies we have adopted from cybernetics is to think of these things as of they are 'black boxes' -- where we cannot know what they are made from, so all we can do is make inferences from their behaviour.
+One of the strategies we have adopted from cybernetics is to think of these things as of they are 'black boxes' (Ashby, 1957) -- where we cannot know what they are made from, so all we can do is make inferences from their behaviour.
 To quote Ross Ashby:

 > The Problem of the Black Box arose in electrical engineering.
 The engineer is